 Inconsistent sleep is detrimental for children's development

-Irregular sleep contributes to disparities in children's health, school, and behavioral outcomes, but parents living in poverty are less likely to implement rigid bedtime routines.
+Irregular sleep contributes to disparities in children's health, school, and behavioral outcomes, but parents working non-standard shifts have trouble implementing a rigid bedtime routine.

 Create a structured bedtime ritual